YotpoLtd/metorikku/README.md

     saveMode: Overwrite
     path: df2.parquet
 ```
-Take a look at the [examples file](https://github.com/YotpoLtd/metorikku/blob/master/examples) for further configuration examples.
+Take a look at the [examples](examples) for further configuration examples.

 #### Run configuration file
 Metorikku uses a YAML file to describe the run configuration.